dotnet/csharplang/spec/expressions.md

 }\
 }

-the second invocation of F causes a System.ArrayTypeMismatchException to be thrown because the actual element type of b is string and not object. *end example*\]
+the second invocation of F causes a System.ArrayTypeMismatchException to be thrown because the actual element type of b is string and not object.

-When a function member with a parameter array is invoked in its expanded form, the invocation is processed exactly as if an array creation expression with an array initializer (§12.7.11.5) was inserted around the expanded parameters. \[*Example*: Given the declaration
+When a function member with a parameter array is invoked in its expanded form, the invocation is processed exactly as if an array creation expression with an array initializer (§12.7.11.5) was inserted around the expanded parameters.
+Given the declaration

 void F(int x, int y, params object\[\] args);